seanj06/Burgers-R-Us-P5/README.md

 #### **Review Model**

-The Review model links to the User model on the author field through a ForeignKey
+The Review model links to the User model on the author field through a ForeignKey and to the User model on the likes field through a ManyToManyField

 #### **Food Model**